 The total pressure is commonly measured with a device called pitot tube.
 You can see pitot tubes on airplanes, for example, as small holes or metallic tubes hanging in the wings, as shown below:

 The velocity inside the pitot tube is zero, making it a stagnation point.
-For this reason, the total pressure is also called stagnation pressure.
 Another device, called a pitot-static tube, can be used to measure the dynamic pressure directly.
 It basically consists of a pitot tube with a static pressure opening.

 For most everyday cases, the total pressure is very close to the static pressure.
 This happens because most systems are designed to ensure low fluid velocities, generally to avoid head loss due to friction, which is proportional to the fluid kinetic energy.
 In these cases, the distinction between total pressure and static pressure might not be relevant.